Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `8192`
 ### [webServer.enableFlexCrossdomain](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3338)

 Optional.
-Enables the processing of the `/crossdomain.xml` URL, required by the Flash player in order to allow pages from a different host to request data to Lightstreamer Server host.
+Enables the processing of the `/crossdomain.xml` URL, required by the Flash player in order to allow pages from a different host to request data to Lightstreamer Broker host.
 See the "WebSite Controls" section on http://www.adobe.com/devnet/flashplayer/articles/flash_player_9_security.pdf for details on the contents of the document to be returned.
 If set to `true`, the Server accepts requests for `/crossdomain.xml`; the file configured through the `webServer.flexCrossdomainPath` setting is returned.
 Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the `/crossdomain.xml` URL is different than the processing of the other URLs.
 If set to `false`, no special processing for the `/crossdomain.xml` requests is performed.
 Note that if the internal web server is enabled, then the processing of the `/crossdomain.xml` URL is performed as for any other URL (i.e. a file named `crossdomain.xml` is looked for in the directory configured as the root for URL path mapping).
 Note that `/crossdomain.xml` is also used by the Silverlight runtime when `/clientaccesspolicy.xml` is not provided.

 **Default:** `false`
 ### [webServer.enableSilverlightAccessPolicy](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3369)

 Optional.
-Enables the processing of the `/clientaccesspolicy.xml` URL, required by the Silverlight runtime in order to allow pages from a different host to request data to Lightstreamer Server host.
+Enables the processing of the `/clientaccesspolicy.xml` URL, required by the Silverlight runtime in order to allow pages from a different host to request data to Lightstreamer Broker host.
 See http://msdn.microsoft.com/en-us/library/cc838250(VS.95).aspx#crossdomain_communication for details on the contents of the document to be returned.
 If set to `true`, the Server accepts requests for `/clientaccesspolicy.xml`; the file configured through the `webServer.silverlightAccessPolicyPath` setting is returned.
 Enabling internal web server (through `webServer.enabled`) is not needed; note that if the internal web server is enabled, the processing of the `/clientaccesspolicy.xml` URLis different than the processing of the other URLs.
 If set to `false`, no special processing for the `/clientaccesspolicy.xml` requests is performed.
 Note that if the internal web server is enabled, then the processing of the `/clientaccesspolicy.xml` URL is performed as for any other URL (i.e. a file named `clientaccesspolicy.xml` is looked for in the directory configured as the root for URL path mapping).
 Note that `/crossdomain.xml` is also used by the Silverlight runtime when `/clientaccesspolicy.xml` is not provided.

 **Default:** `false`
 ### [webServer.enabled](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3267)